slevithan/oniguruma-to-es/README.md

 > [!NOTE]
 > Targets `ES2024` and `ES2025` have the same emulation capabilities.
 Resulting regexes might have different source and flags, but they match the same strings.
 See [`target`](#target).

 Notice that nearly every feature below has at least subtle differences from JavaScript.
-Some features and subfeatures listed as unsupported are not emulatable using native JavaScript regexes, but support for others might be added in future versions of this library.
+Some features listed as unsupported are not emulatable using native JavaScript regexes, but support for others might be added in future versions of this library.
 Unsupported features throw an error.

 <table>
   <tr>